hjryan/Gess/README.md

 This implementation has a couple of extra rules -- a player cannot:
    - make a move that leaves them without a ring (forfeiture)
-   - cannot chose a piece whose center is off the board, or in an outermost row or column
+   - chose a piece whose center is off the board, in an outermost row or an outermost column

 ### How to run:
 The GUI is implemented in Pygame.